WEIC-7/WEIC-7.github.io/_pages/about.md

 Test
 ## Biography
 An undergraduate student majoring in Intelligent Medical Engineering at Shenzhen University of Technology, focusing on intelligent analysis of medical images and development of artificial intelligence algorithms.
-With solid Python programming skills and practical experience in deep learning, he is committed to solving practical problems in clinical medicine through technological innovation.
-Currently pursuing further studies.

 ## Working Experience
 * **07/2023-Present  |  Large Model Intern**
 **Shenzhen MGI Technology Co., Ltd.**
 - Research on fine-tuning, application and deployment of visual language model (VLM) in vertical fields.
 - Build image-text pair datasets.